 Jonathan Sykes, executive chairman, Carbon Intelligence said, “Willmott Dixon has set the most ambitious science-based target in the construction sector by aiming for zero emissions in its operations by 2030 and supply chain by 2040.
 Its actions will have a significant influence on reducing the climate impact of the built environment in the UK.”

 The panel consists of renowned sustainability campaigner and co-Founder of Forum for the Future, Jonathon Porritt, along with Julia Barrett, Willmott Dixon’s Chief Sustainability Officer and Roger Forsdyke, Managing Director Willmott Dixon London and South.
-The event will be chaired by Nick Molho, Executive Director of the Aldersgate Group, a cross-economy organisation whose business members have a collective global turnover of around £550bn.
+The event was chaired by Nick Molho, Executive Director of the Aldersgate Group, a cross-economy organisation whose business members have a collective global turnover of around £550bn.

 Willmott Dixon’s Brilliant Buildings report here on its current track-record for driving ultra-energy efficient, low carbon property outlines its progress with customers across many sectors.

 Willmott Dixon Interiors are proud to be the interior fit-out and refurbishment arm of Willmott Dixon Group.